ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 | vCenter FQDN | The vCenter Server fully qualified domain name (FQDN). |
 | vCenter ADMIN | The VMware vCenter Single Sign-On user name and password that you can use to log in to the vCenter Server by using the vSphere Web Client. |
 | vCenter SSH | The user name and password that you can use to access the vCenter Server VM through SSH connection. |
-{: caption="Table 4. vCenter Server with Hybridity Bundle access information for instance-related components" caption-side="top"}
+{: caption="Table 4. vCenter Server with Hybridity Bundle access information for instance-related components" caption-side="bottom"}

 ## Procedure to view the deployment history for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_viewinginstances-procedure-view-deploy-history}